Peter-Nhan/Peter-Nhan.github.io/_posts/2021-05-20-Webhook-Python-Curl-DNAC.md

 toc_label: "Outline"
 toc_icon: "fas fa-gamepad"
 toc_sticky: True
-description: "Quick and dirty.
+description: Quick and dirty.
 Use Python Flask Webhook Receiver.
-Test with curl, and Cisco DNAC - DEVNET"
+Test with curl, and Cisco DNAC.
+With Github source code DEVNET
 ---
 Just playing around with Python Flask.
 Using it as a "quick and dirty" way of testing Webhooks.
 Webhooks (Reverse API) is a way to send notification from one application to another application.